kenlowrie/smd/docs/section/setup-doc.md

 @set _ns="link" _="pipenv" target="_blank"

 [question.wc_open]
-I think the Pipfile/Pipfile.lock belong in the root directory, like where they were before.
+[TODO]I think the Pipfile/Pipfile.lock belong in the root directory, like where they were before.
 And then pipenv gets renamed to samples...
 [question.wc_close]

 **[pipenv]** is a much better way to setup a virtual environment for running SMD on a local machine.
 Doing so prevents installing site-packages in a global manner, the way **pip** does, thus isolating [smd.b] to a private environment for use, testing and/or evaluation.
 The Pipfile and Pipfile.lock files are provided in the **[encode_smd(t="<sys.root>/pipenv")]** directory, which is located at the root of your cloned repository.
 Simply navigate to that directory on your local machine and type: